-[As amended by Constitutional Law No. 2007-06, Constitutional Law No. 2008-33, Constitutional Law No. 2008-67 and Law No. 2012-16]
+[As amended by Constitutional Law No. 2007-06, Constitutional Law No. 2008-33, Constitutional Law No. 2008-67, Law No. 2012-16 and Constitutional Law No. 2016-10]

-The internal regulations of the National Assembly determine:
+The organic law concerning [the] Internal Regulations of the National Assembly determines:

-- the composition, the rules of the functioning of the Bureau[,] as well as the powers, prerogatives and duration of the mandate of its President; - the number, the mode of designation, the composition, the role and the competence of its permanent commissions, without prejudice to the right, of the Assembly, of creating special temporary commissions; - the organization of the administrative services placed under the authority of the President of the Assembly, assisted by an administrative secretary general; - the disciplinary regime of its members; - the different modes of [the] ballot, with the exclusion of those expressly specified by the Constitution; - in a general fashion, all the rules having for [their] object the functioning of the Assembly within the framework of its constitutional competence.
+- the composition, the rules of the functioning of the Bureau, as well as the powers, prerogatives and duration of the mandate of its President;

+- the number, the mode of designation, the composition, the role and the competence of its permanent commissions, without prejudice to the right, of the National Assembly, of creating special temporary commissions;

-The internal regulations of the National Assembly may not be promulgated if the Constitutional Council, obligatorily referred to [the matter] by the President of the Republic[,] has not declared them conforming to the Constitution.
+- the organization of the administrative services placed under the authority of the President of the Assembly, assisted by an administrative secretary general;

+- the conditions of constitution of the parliamentary groups and of the affiliation of the Deputies to said groups;

+- the disciplinary regime of its members;

+- the different modes of [the] ballot, with the exclusion of those expressly provided for by the Constitution;

+- in a general fashion, all the rules having for [their] object the functioning of the National Assembly within the framework of its constitutional competence.

-[As amended by Constitutional Law No. 2007-06, Constitutional Law No. 2008-30 and Law No. 2012-16]
+[As amended by Constitutional Law No. 2007-06, Constitutional Law No. 2008-30, Law No. 2012-16 and Constitutional Law No. 2019-10]

-With the exception of the date of the opening of the first session of the newly elected National Assembly, which is established by the President of the Republic, the National Assembly establishes the date of opening and the duration of the sole [unique] session of the National Assembly.
+With the exception of the date of the opening of the first session of the newly elected National Assembly, which is established by the President of the Republic, the National Assembly establishes the date of opening and the duration of the sole [unique] ordinary session of the Parliament.
 These are, however, governed by the rules below.

-The National Assembly meets of plain right in one sole ordinary session which commences within the first two-week period [quinzaine] of the month of October and which terminates in the second two-week period of the month of June of the year following.
+The National Assembly meets of plain right in one sole ordinary session which commences within the first two-week period [quinzaine] of the month of October and which terminates within the second two-week period of the month of June of the year following.

-In [the] case where the ordinary session or the extraordinary session is closed without the National Assembly having established the date of opening of the next ordinary session, this is established in a timely fashion by the Bureau of the National Assembly.
+In the case where the ordinary session or an extraordinary session is closed without the National Assembly having established the date of opening of the next ordinary session, this is established in a timely fashion by the Bureau of the National Assembly.

-The National Assembly, also, meets in extraordinary session, on a specific agenda, either:
+The Parliament, also, meets in extraordinary session, on a specific agenda, either:

-- on the written demand of more than half of the Deputies, addressed to the President of the National Assembly; - on the decision of the President of the Republic, alone or on proposal of the Prime Minister.
+- on the written demand of more than half of the Deputies, addressed to the President of the National Assembly;

+- on the decision of the President of the Republic.